 in nurseries need 500-1000 chill hours and do not flower or set fruit in warm winter regions.

-Afternoon shade is needed when temperatures exceed 85°F.
+Part shade, especially in the afternoon, is needed when temperatures exceed 85°F.

 in a bare soil area with no grass or ground cover closer than 4' from the plant.
 Planting

-winter air can pool and damage crops.
+freezing winter air can pool and damage crops.
 With more than one plant, place them 3-4' apart.